 Jungle Style Aquascaping

 Jungle-style aquascape is the easiest to replicate and best for inexperienced aquarists.
-It’s a bit of a combination of Dutch and Nature style; however, it has its own unique style.
+It’s a bit of a combination of Dutch and Nature styles; however, it has its own unique style.
 As the name implies, the jungle style resembles a natural, boundless, and wild ecosystem.

-Plants in this style are left on their own to raise them naturally and spontaneously.
+Plants in this style are left on their own to raise naturally and spontaneously.
 Over time, the plant covers so densely, and tanks achieve a certain balance, which requires less maintenance.
 The jungle style has less open space as well as very little or no hardscape.

 Biotopes are the most versatile aquascaping style and aim to create an exact replica of a specific aquatic landscape found in nature.
-In other words, providing natural habitat conditions for fish and other critters.
+In other words, they are providing natural habitat conditions for fish and other critters.

 That is why biotope aquariums can be of various types which represent different natures.